Wai-Playground/waifcord/README.md

 (Since I use the term actors for the 'characters' I'll use them here.)

-The bot will require bun to run, please [install](https://bun.sh/docs/installation) it to ensure full compatibility.

 ### 🧑 Adding Actors to DB

 Currently it's quite manual to add new actors since we will be directly editing the MongoDB database.
 But I created a small command that should help.